thomasxbanks/static-site-generator-wp-rest/README.md

 -----|-----
 [jeckyll](https://jekyllrb.com/) and other "[Static Site Generators](https://www.netlify.com/blog/2016/05/02/top-ten-static-website-generators/)" | Build happens locally, no WordPress - uses markdown
 [Node on the server](http://cube-static.teamcube.co.uk/) | Potential issues with downtime, no caching - each 'static' page is generated at the time of request
+[httrack](http://www.httrack.com/html/fcguide.html) | Cube3 site took 2 hours to download, probably ages to FTP up too (`rsync`...?).
+Is a dumb tool, will just pull down everything - not just changes.
+Other than that, works perfectly.
+Potential for running the whole thing through a Gulp task to minify and optimise.

+#### Footnote
+Apparently, Jekyll will build from a JSON feed - _"you could have a cron check for the last update on your WP site, then kick off Jekyll build on a CI server, with Jekyll consuming an API."_ Will investigate this.
 _____

 ## Issues